Signals

 This poses a question: how can we subscribe to signals outside of the component tree?
 Perhaps we want to log something to the console whenever a signal's value changes, or persist state to LocalStorage.

-.
+To run arbitrary code in response to signal changes, we can use `effect(fn)`.
 Similar to computed signals, effects track which signals are accessed and re-run their callback when those signals change.
-Unlike computed signals, effect()
+Unlike computed signals, `effect()` does not return a signal - it's the end of a sequence of changes.

 import { signal, computed, effect } from "@preact/signals";